Sign In

 College of the Sequoias' YESS Program continues to provide independent living skills training to Tulare County foster youth, with a focus on Employment, Education, Financial Literacy, and Daily Living Skills, as well as helping the youth to identify and nurture life-long connections for ongoing support once they age out of foster care.
 The classes include hands-on activities that make learning fun while giving youth real-life experiences.

-Zoom links to join workshops will be provided by Rayven or your ILP/AB12 Worker.
+Zoom links to join workshops will be provided by Nelly or your ILP/AB12 Worker.

 Sunday